Last Updated on March 6, 2021

 Most of us already have the home sources identified, but what about water in other locations?
-I wrote a post a few days back trying to point out what in my mind where the differences between looting and scavenging.
-At least one of our readers had strong feelings on that subject, but in this case where you need water for survival, there would be many more places that could be abandoned that could offer potential for water also.
+I wrote a post a few days back trying to point out what in my mind were the differences between looting and scavenging.
+At least one of our readers had strong feelings on that subject, but in this case, where you need water for survival, there would be many more places that could be abandoned that could offer the potential for water also.

 Large manufacturing plants have water reservoirs on the roofs in some cases for their fire systems.
 Even if they don’t like the pipes in your home, sprinkler systems are loaded with water that could be used in an emergency.
 Before I get any nasty grams about this, the usual caveats apply.
 I am talking about a grid-down, SHTF scenario where your life depends on having a source of water and there is nobody presently using or occupying this structure.
 Even that isn’t clear enough… I don’t mean to break into anyone’s home and steal their water if they are home.

 Sprinkler systems are much trickier than other sources and the kind you can see above your head are easier than the ones buried underground.
 We have other sources like water towers, fire hydrants, break room water coolers, swimming pools, hot tubs, fountains, aquarium tanks, air conditioning evaporator traps, water fire extinguishers, and on and on.
 Essentially, there should be a lot of places to find water, but we may have to try a little harder if the world has gone to hell in a handbasket and of course all the sources should be treated first before drinking.